 STRUCTURE: anything constructed or erected for occupancy or use, including but not limited to a building, a mobile home, trailer, tower, or in-ground swimming pool, dumpsters and portable storage containers.
-Structure does not include: retaining walls, fences or brick or stone walls not exceeding six feet in height; any agricultural fence on an operating farm; poles; mailboxes; dog houses; clotheslines; lamp posts and at-grade decks.
-Fences or walls exceeding six feet in height are considered structures.
+Structure does not include: retaining walls, fences or brick or stone walls not exceeding four feet in height in the Settlement Area District and six feet in height in any other district; any agricultural fence on an operating farm; poles; mailboxes; dog houses; clotheslines; lamp posts and at-grade decks.
+Fences or walls exceeding four feet in height in the Settlement Area District and six feet in height in the Settlement Area District and six feet in height in the Settlement Area District and six feet in height in the Settlement Area District and six feet in height in the Settlement Area District and six feet in height in the Settlement Area District and six feet in height elsewhere are considered structures.